-For four days toilets hadn’t flushed, showers could not be taken, dirty dishes mounted.
-Gitana hadn’t changed clothes—she doubted Dave, layered in pajama top, sweatshirt, and jacket, had either.
+For days toilets hadn’t flushed, showers could not be taken, dirty dishes mounted.
+Gitana hadn’t changed clothes; she doubted Dave, layered in pajama top and jacket, had either.
 She told him it was okay, and didn’t apologize for herself.

-The radio, on his living room table, sat buzzing; the buzz came rhythmically, a pattern that might have a cause.
+The radio sat buzzing.
+The buzz came rhythmically, a pattern that might have a cause.
 Now and again the noise broke into fragments of voices.

 “So it’s coming back, a little.”

-Gitana, on the third floor, Dave in the basement, hadn’t met…even so far as she knew, to pass in the hallway.
+Gitana and Dave hadn’t met…even so far as she knew, to pass in the hallway.
 He offered a bottle of water.
 “Go ahead.”

 She wanted this water.
-All she had were drinking glasses she’d filled and lined up on her kitchen counter.
-But she didn’t like taking it, someone’s emergency cache…the etiquette seemed wrong.
-Gitana stood for a moment while Dave stood, holding the bottle in his hand.
+All she had were drinking glasses filled and lined up on her kitchen counter.
+But she didn’t like taking it, someone else’s emergency cache.
+The etiquette seemed wrong.
+She stood for a moment while Dave stood, holding the bottle in his hand.

 “How do you think?”